juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 While we have not performed extensive exploration into the state of post-quantum OPRFs, we believe that using a PQ-confidential transport ensures that even if an attacker was able to record the OPRF outputs today, they would not be able to later utilize an _unlockTag_ gleaned from them in any meaningful way.
 The user's _secret_ is still protected within the Phase 3 response.
 This assumes that the protocol has sufficiently evolved by this point, or that the user has otherwise re-registered their secret rotating their _oprfSeed_, such that the _unlockTag_ could not be provided directly in new interaction with a _Realm_.

 == Registration Generations
-The current protocol assumes that each user realm stores either 0 or 1 record per user.
+The current protocol assumes that each realm stores either 0 or 1 record per user.
 While this approach is simple, it does have a downside in the specific scenario of a user re-registering.
 If the re-registration succeeds locally but fails globally (it succeeds on some realms but not enough to reach a threshold), then the user may be unable to recover their secret using either the old or new PIN.
 They will need to try again later to register successfully.

 This downside could be resolved by adding the concept of _generations_ to realms allowing users to store _n_ registrations on a realm.
 During recovery, a user could fall back to the latest generation that still has at least _threshold_ realms available to recover from, so a failed registration would not erase their existing registration.